 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X. Certain footnotes and other financial information normally required by accounting principles generally accepted in the United States of America, or GAAP, have been condensed or omitted in accordance with such rules and regulations.
 In management's opinion, these condensed consolidated financial statements have been prepared on the same basis as our annual consolidated financial statements and notes thereto and include all adjustments, consisting of normal recurring items, considered necessary for the fair presentation.
-The operating results for the three months ended March 31, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
+The operating results for the three and nine months ended September 30, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.

-The condensed consolidated balance sheet as of December 31, 2021 has been derived from our audited financial statements at that date but does not include all disclosures and financial information required by GAAP for complete financial statements.
-The information included in this quarterly report on Form 10-Q should be read in conjunction with our consolidated financial statements and notes thereto for the year ended December 31, 2021, which were included in Amendment No. 1 to our Annual Report on Form 10-K that was filed with the Securities and Exchange Commission on May 10, 2023.
+The condensed consolidated balance sheet as of December 31, 2021 has been derived from our unaudited financial statements at that date but does not include all disclosures and financial information required by GAAP for complete financial statements.
+The information included in this quarterly report on Form 10-Q should be read in conjunction with our consolidated financial statements and notes thereto for the year ended December 31, 2021, which were included in Amendment No. 1 to our Annual Report on Form 10-K/A that was filed with the Securities and Exchange Commission on May 10, 2023 (the "Amended Annual Report") and our consolidated financial statements and notes thereto for the three months ended March 31, 2022, which were included in Amendment No. 1 to our Quarterly Report on Form 10-Q/A that was filed with the Securities and Exchange Commission on May 15, 2023.
+As reported in the Amended Annual Report, revenue for the year ended December 31, 2021 was restated from \$68,527,394 to \$16,409,922, a decrease of \$52,117,472.
+For comparative purposes, \$30,000,000 and \$3,000,000 of revenue was recognized for the period ending June 30, 2021 and September 30, 2021, respectfully.